 PaintCare Inc. is a non-profit 501(c)(3) organization established by the American Coatings Association to implement state-mandated paint stewardship programs on behalf of paint manufacturers in each state that adopts a paint stewardship law.
-Minnesota is the fifth state to pass such a law, with program launch on November 1, 2014.
+Minnesota was the fifth state to pass such a law, with program launch on November 1, 2014.

 Under the program, all architectural paint sold in the state must be managed through a statewide product stewardship program implemented and financed by producers of paint.
 No architectural paint may be offered for sale in the state unless the paint’s producer participates in an approved stewardship plan.